Stuwert/playthistonight/src/posts/why-you-should-the-solitaire-conspiracy.md

 title: Why you should The Solitaire Conspiracy
 author: Stuart Urback
 date: 2021-03-15T05:05:27.684Z
-summary: My favorite solitaire game that just so happens to have a great story.
+excerpt: My favorite solitaire game that just so happens to have a great story.
 platforms:
   - Mac
   - Windows